-We’ve tested all of the best Android VPNs and created detailed reviews, giving you the inside scoop so that you can make the best decision for your privacy and security!
+We’ve tested all of the best Android VPN apps and created detailed reviews, giving you the inside scoop so that you can make the best decision for your privacy and security!

 Now you’re aware of the best VPNs for Android, it’s about time we looked at why these are the best VPNs.

-When we review Android VPNs, we take a lot of factors into consideration, especially as everyone’s use cases may be slightly different.
+When we review Android VPN apps, we take a lot of factors into consideration, especially as everyone’s use cases may be slightly different.

 With that in mind, take these criteria with a pinch of salt as some may apply to you, while others don’t.